visgitprojects/Person-List-And-API/README.md

 **DON'T SET IT TO AN EXISTING DB IT WILL DROP AND RECREATE IT IN ORDER TO CREATE AND SEED THE TABLE WITH DATA**

-If you are not using windows authentication in the sql connection, you will need to make sure the server you are connection to has Sql Server and Windows Authentication mode selected in the server properties under Security.
+If you are not using windows authentication in the sql connection, you will need to make sure the server you are connecting to has Sql Server and Windows Authentication mode selected in the server properties under Security.

 ### In the web config in personapi